 The main symptoms are shortness of breath, wheezing, chest tightness and coughing.
-Other conditions can have these symptoms as well, so it is important to consult an asthma specialist to receive a proper diagnosis.
+Other conditions can have these symptoms as well, so it is important to consult an asthma specialist (allergist or pulmonologist) to receive a proper diagnosis.

 WHAT ARE THE GOALS OF ASTHMA TREATMENT?